Memnoc/React-course/README.md

 # React course

+> A course to master the basics of React in a developer environment.

-## Exploring React and the best practices around while building a real life project
+#### Exploring React and the best practices around while building a real life project

-### Some ES6 practiced and concepts are also explored for clarity purposes
+> Some of the topic material studied in this course:

+ - Javascript ES6 basics
+ - React components and elements
+ - Debugging React Apps
+ - React internals
+ - Http and Ajax
+ - Server side development
+ - Routing
+ - Form validation
+ - Redux
+ - Authentication
+ - Testing: Jest and Enzyme

 ## Project app: The burger builder